mr-wellick/react-d3-ggplot/README.md

 // We can also add labels
 import { Labels } from "react-d3-ggplot";

-class BarPlot extends Component{
+class ScatterPlot extends Component{
     state = {
         data: [
             { experience: 3, pay: 1000, hrs: 65, date: new Date("01-01-2010") },
             { experience: 7, pay: 3000, hrs: 100, date: new Date("01-01-2020") }
         ],
         aes: ["experience", "pay"],       // Choose x-values and y-values directly from data.
 (Must pass in x first and y second)
         scaleTypes: ["linear", "linear"], // Choose the scale-type for x and y.
 Since both our x-values and y-values are numbers, we choose linear for both.
 (Must pass in scale-type for x first and scale-type for y second.)

         dimensions: { width: 600, height: 400, padding: 50 } // Finally, choose the dimensions of your graph.
     }